e6a5/word-of-the-day/README.md

 Definition: the part of a person that includes their mind, feelings and character rather than their body

 Example: Yoga is meant to unite the body, mind, and spirit.

+### harm /hɑːrm/ (noun)

+Definition: ​damage or injury that is caused by a person or an event

+Example: He would never frighten anyone or cause them any harm.